h-nasir/home-manager-config/README.md

 home-manager switch --impure
 ```
 > [!NOTE]
 > You may need to use `home-manager switch --impure -b backup` on first activation to allow overwriting the manually created `nix.conf`.
-After this the config file will be managed by home manager.
+After this the config file will be managed by home manager itself.

-After first activation you should see a warning that looks like something the following.
+Upon activation you may see a warning like this:
 ```bash
 This non-NixOS system is not yet set up to use the GPU with Nix packages.
 To set up GPU drivers, run